iwatakeshi/tomo/README.md

 npm i --save https://github.com/iwatakeshi/cherry.git
 ```

-Cherry contains 4 main classes that makes up the lexer and parser combo: Source, Scanner, Parser, and Token.
+Cherry contains 3 main classes and 1 module that makes up the lexer and parser combo: Source, Scanner, Parser, and Token respectively.

-The Source class provides the Scanner the `source: string`, `line: number`, `column: number`, and the `position: number`.

-The Scanner class initializes a new source in the constructor and provides the essential methods
+The Source class initializes a new source object which provides the essential methods to the Scanner class
 to begin the tokenization process.
 To tokenize, one must pass a callback function to `scan`
 that tokenizes the source.
-Once it has finished tokenization process, it wraps the tokens
+Once it has finished the tokenization process, it wraps the tokens
-into a stream which the it provides a few methods to access the tokens.
+into a Token stream which the TokenStream class (in the Token module) provides a few helper methods to access the tokens.

-The Token class provides the essentials to describe a scanned character. `Token.ts` exports two
+The Token class (in the Token module) provides the essentials to describe the scanned characters. `Token.ts` exports two
 modules which is the `TokenType: enum`, and the Token class.
 See `Token.ts`

 The Parser class ( __Help Needed__ ) _should parse the tokens and return an AST_.